AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 ### Wildcard support for TLD (top-level domains) {#wildcard-for-tld}

 Wildcard characters are supported for TLDs of the domains in patterns of [cosmetic](#cosmetic-rules), [HTML filtering](#html-filtering-rules) and [javascript](#javascript-rules) rules.
-For example, the cosmetic rule `example.*##.banner` will match any `example.TLD` request (`example.ru`, `example.com`, `example.net`, `example.org`, etc.).
+For example, the cosmetic rule `example.*##.banner` will match any ICANN-registered TLD request, i.e. `example.com`, `example.net`, `example.org`, etc.
 For the basic rules the described logic will be applicable only for the domains specified in [`$domain` modifier](#domain-modifier), e.g. `||*/banners/*$image,domain=example.*`.

 > **Compatibility with different versions of AdGuard**
 >
-> Rules with wildcard for TLD are supported by AdGuard for Windows, Mac, Android, Safari, iOS, and AdGuard Browser extension for Chrome, Firefox, Edge.
+> Rules with wildcard for TLD are not supported by AdGuard Content Blocker.

 ### Basic rules examples